gaearon/overreacted.io/src/pages/writing-resilient-components/index.md

 Note that optimization approaches that use shallow equality like `PureComponent` and `React.memo` with the default comparison are safe.

-**However, if you try to “optimize” a component by writing your own comparison, you may mistakingly forget to compare function props:**
+**However, if you try to “optimize” a component by writing your own comparison, you may mistakenly forget to compare function props:**

 ```jsx{2-5,7}
 class Button extends React.Component {